Skip to content

 Last updated:

-Every medico-legal finding that reaches a courtroom does so through a gatekeeping process that varies by jurisdiction but shares a common concern: courts want to know whether the science behind the testimony is sound enough to assist the fact-finder, and whether the expert giving the testimony is qualified to speak to it.
+Every medico-legal finding that reaches a courtroom passes through a gatekeeping process that varies by jurisdiction but rests on a shared concern: whether the science behind the testimony is sound enough to assist the fact-finder, and whether the expert is qualified to speak to it.
 The rules governing this process are some of the most litigated areas of evidence law in common-law systems, and their practical consequences for forensic medicine are direct.
 A perfectly accurate medico-legal opinion can be excluded if the expert's methodology fails the applicable test; a well-founded opinion can be misused if the expert fails to distinguish what the science actually shows from what a party wants it to show.

-The medico-legal expert who understands these rules before entering the witness box is better placed to give testimony that serves both science and justice.
-The expert who does not may find a lifetime of careful forensic work reduced to nothing by an admissibility ruling that the expert never anticipated.
+An expert who understands these rules before entering the witness box is better placed to give testimony that serves both science and justice.

 In ordinary litigation the witness speaks to what they personally observed.
 The rule in common-law systems is that witnesses give facts, not opinions: "I saw the defendant strike the victim" is admissible; "the defendant intended to kill the victim" is not.
 Expert witnesses are an exception to this rule, created out of necessity.
 A forensic pathologist can tell the court what the wound morphology indicates about the direction of the blow and the probable weapon, facts the jury cannot determine without the expert's training.
 That exception, however, creates its own risk: if any person called as an "expert" could opine on any subject, junk science would flow freely into verdicts.